ripreqy/Meccha-Chameleon-Auto-Painter/README.md

 - Meccha's `MecchaCamouflage` reference implementation
 - Dumper-7 for UE 5.6 property/class layouts
-- `ParzPainter` writeup for the `FUNC_NetReliable` patch on `ServerPaintBatch`

 ## Credits

 - ImGui — Omar Cornut
 - MinHook — Tsuda Kageyu
-- KeyAuth removed; the DLL is unauthenticated.
-Add your own gate before distribution if you're publishing loaders.

 ## License
 MIT — do what you want, don't blame me.